LinaShev/solcd-cv/CV.md

   * Email: linashevchenko95@gmail.com

 *Summary*
-- My main goal is always improve myself.
+- My main goal is always to improve myself.
 I have 3 years of work experience as marketing specialist in two companies.
 Marketing is very diversified sphere, and very often I faced with tasks which made me learn absolutely new information including web site and mobile app development.
 And I recognize for myself so many interesting things which are connected with IT and software.
 I think that the only limitations I have are those which are self-imposed.
 That’s why I’ve started to learn about development and QA, because I've never tried it before and because I can.
 I try not to limit myself in terms of learning and development myself.
 I started to study QA by myself: read a lot of professional sources, attended video lections and online courses.

 *Skills*
   * deep knowledge of marketing theory and PR;